 Without wasting any time, let's get the process started!

-Step 6 : Include the script file into your index.html
+Step 3 : After copying the file, add the script file to your index.html.

 <script src="./index.js">